-At the request of the Employment Tribunal (ET Information Bulletin no 8), Independent Schools should have identified in August 2003, which of the outstanding Teacher Pension part-time claims were ready for settlement and which would remain 'stayed' pending the outcome of appeals or for other reasons.
+At the request of the Employment Tribunal (ET Information Bulletin no 8), Education Authorities had identified, in August 2003, which of the outstanding TPS part-time pension claims were ready for settlement and which would remain 'stayed' pending the outcome of appeals or for other reasons.
 They were also asked to send a questionnaire by 1 October to the claimants in cases ready for settlement in order to collect the necessary details and evidence on which to settle the claim.
-The questionnaire and guidance was sent direct to employers.
-These should have be completed by claimants and returned within 28 days.
+The questionnaire and guidance was sent direct to authorities.
+These should be completed by claimants and returned within 28 days.